BOUNDARY COUNTRY TREKKING

 For centuries the people of the Mongolian plateau have found yurts to be comfortable, convivial dwellings.
 These round, peaked-roofed, canvas-covered huts are warm and cozy.
 Over the past twenty years hundreds of skiers traveling the Banadad Ski Trail have found our yurts to be comfortable winter lodging.
 Now you can enjoy the comfort of a wilderness yurt all year round at the new Tall Pines Yurt.
 Do not forget to bring your sense of adventure.

 The Tall Pines Yurt is located on the edge of the Boundary Waters near a stand of old growth white pines and on Hooker Lake, named by some comic loggers.
 Half of the lake is in the Boundary Waters.
-The Tall Pines, twenty-foot housekeeping yurt, is attractively furnished and is set-up to accommodate up to four people, sleeping on a futon and bunk beds.
+The Tall Pines, twenty-foot housekeeping yurt, is attractively furnished and is set-up to accommodate up to six people, sleeping on a futon and bunk beds.
 Additional cots or bunk beds can be brought in for larger groups.
 The yurt is heated by a wood stove / fireplace, has overhead gas lighting and a camp kitchen with pots, pans, dishes, utensils, cook stove, dining table and chairs.
 Ask us about making camp coffee.
 Outside is an attached deck.
-A firepit, charcoal grill and most importantly, a Finnish sauna are nearby.
+A firepit, charcoal grill and most importantly, a Finnish sauna is nearby.
 Outhouse is located near the yurt also.

 Hooker Lake is a natural environmental lake, requiring a significant setback for any structure.
 Over the years forest growth has occured around the shore, which has limited the visibility of the lake from the yurt.
 This lake is slowly turning into a bog and in the summer, it's surrounded by lots of bog flowers.
 It is a pretty lake, but not suitable for fishing or swimming.
 Yurters can drive over to the Bed & Breakfast and fish and swim in Little Ollie Lake or portage into a nearby lake.